a-s-ahmed/embedded_c_avr/README.md

 TODOS:

-finish setting up atmel visual studio so i can build my projects and have better code structure
+~~finish setting up atmel visual studio so i can build my projects and have better code structure~~ completed

-acquire an uno, or check to ensure the Mega i have will work
+~~acquire an uno, or check to ensure the Mega i have will work~~ Mega will work with everything

 Look into manual for ATmega328p more ideas, think of projects involving more IO, more i2c/SPI, GPBIO, and bluetooth connectivity with more complex structure.

+Do simple memory management.
+Maybe a small game for the gameboy, isnt that in C? just to test my memory management knowledge.
+Also create test to see if the whole memory alignment = faster but more storage used  is true??